plone/plone.app.openid/README.txt

 ============

-If all requirements have been installed you should see an *OpenID Authentication Support* appearin the *Add/Remove Products* page in the Plone site setup screen.
+If all requirements have been installed you should see an *OpenID Authentication Support* appear in the *Add/Remove Products* page in the Plone site setup screen.
 Installing the OpenID authentication support will do several things:

-* the PAS user folder is reconfigured to support OpenID authentication
+ * The PAS user folder is reconfigured to support OpenID authentication.
-* an OpenID login portlet is added to the left column
+ * An OpenID login portlet is added to the left column.
-* the standard login form is replaces with a form which supports both OpenID logins and standard username&password logins
+ * The standard login form is replaces with a form which supports both OpenID logins and standard username & password logins.